dmonrod/amberchain/README.md

 ### Linux Build Notes (on Ubuntu 14.04 x64)

-1. Clone a the Amberchain repository on your local directory
+1. Clone the AmberChain repository on your local directory
     ```python
     # if git is not installed
     sudo apt-get install git